 Employing people is another variable.
 You might pay your employee $25 an hour and charge them out at $50.
 For a 40 hour week, that should mean a $1000 profit margin.
 But, with downtime and travel, your employee may only be working on the property for 30 hours, so you’re paying $1000 but only billing $1,500.

 Add in Kiwisaver and ACC and now you are paying around $1,080 a week, so your profit margin drops further.
-Strange as it seems, tradespeople often don’t take these variables into account when providing quotes or tenders.
+Often these variables are not taken into account when providing quotes or tenders, but they should be.

 A common concern we hear from tradespeople is they are very busy but still not delivering a decent profit.
-To break that cycle one of the most important steps, one we find is often not addressed, is to ask yourself ‘who do I want to work for’?
+To break that cycle one of the most important steps is to ask yourself ‘who do I want to work for’?

 Decide where you want to position yourself and what you want your business model to be - do you want to continue to provide the lowest quote or tender, or gear up to more high-end work and customers?